 For instance, badminton doubles is a lot quicker and smashes aren’t as common as they are in singles.
 Hence a quicker, head-light badminton racket might be needed in it.

-Here’s list of recommendations for the best badminton rackets for advanced players.
+Here’s list of recommendations for the best badminton rackets for advanced players who are also playing at a professional level.

-Our Best Recommended Badminton Rackets for Advanced Players
+Our Best Recommended Badminton Rackets for Advanced & Professional Players

 The list below has badminton rackets for advanced players.
 We will do our best to keep the list updated every year but do note that at times a racket model might go out of circulation.